Daguhh/ConkyLuaMakerGUIv2/example/example_readme.txt

-this example can be loaded in the programm and be modify just put it in the same folder as the script
+this example can be loaded in the programm and be modify just put the ".pkl" file in the same folder as the script ".lua" file is the config file that is generated